 - If you would like to audition but are unable to attend the auditions, please the director prior to the audtion date to schedule an alternative audition appointment.

-Monday, March 10th: 7PM - 10PM
+Monday, June 9: 7PM - 10PM

-- Resume: list of past shows and theater training.
+- Resume: List of past shows and theater training.
 Nice to have, not required.

-- Calendar: list of potential conflicts.
+- Calendar: List of potential conflicts.
 Availability will affect casting decisions.

 Rehearsal attendance is very important!

-- Headshot: nice to have, but not required.
+- Headshot: Nice to have, but not required.

 Pacifica Spindrift Players

 Performances August 15 – September 7 (possible extension until September 14)